northwesternfintech/NUTC/README.md

 - `conan profile detect`
 - Copy `.conan2/profiles/default` to `.conan2/profiles/cpp20`
 - Change compiler.cppstd from gnu14 to gnu20
-- Change compiler.version from 8 to 13
+- Change compiler.version from 8 to 13 on Linux, or to 16 on Mac
-- The above changes may vary by OS
 2. `task init-all`